openl2m/openl2m/docs/installation/nginx.rst

 Be sure to replace `openl2m.yourcompany.com` with the domain name or IP address of your installation.
 (This should match the value configured for `ALLOWED_HOSTS` in `configuration.py`.)
-Adjust the listening port as needed (e.g. change 80 to 8000) The file *openl2m.conf* is available in this directory:
+Adjust the listening port as needed (e.g. change 80 to 8000) The content below is also available in *./scripts/openl2m.conf*:

 .. code-block:: bash